 During our sessions together, we work collaboratively to lessen anxiety symptoms.
 Through education, precautions, planning and problem solving, it’s possible to feel safer in your world.
 With relaxation strategies, like mindfulness and combating discouraging thoughts, you and/or your child can feel increasingly calm and confident in any given situation, even those that tend to cause panic or dread.
 Here, we can successfully develop your ability to problem solve, negotiate relationships and communicate your needs.
 Our aim is to strengthen your ability to manage food allergies so you can foster a zest for life.

-Our child psychologists and teen therapists are experts in supporting children and adolescents during all phases of development.
+Our child psychologist and teen therapists are experts in supporting children and adolescents during all phases of development.
 With proper guidance and support, your child can experience increased confidence and courage to engage freely and playfully.
 We’re also available to clarify concerns with your child’s school by assisting with creating a 504 plan.

 Under the direction of Dr. Fawn McNeil-Haber, a psychologist and food allergy parent, we work as a team to understand the unique challenges of living with food allergies.
 At Brave Minds, we specifically address food allergy related stress and are committed to making anxiety treatment practical and applicable to all.

 You might still have questions about food allergies and anxiety treatment…